Smogg22/CI-CD-app-deployment/README.md

 - 1 EKS (Kubernetes) cluster
 - 1 EKS nodegroup, in which we defined a resource template and auto-scaling policy

-Finally, we managed micro-services deployment in nodes thanks to manifest.yaml files.
+Finally, we managed micro-services deployment in nodes thanks to manifest files in yaml format.
 These manifests also define ports our micro-services use to communicate between them and outside the cluster.